egovernment/egovernment.github.io/_how-to/part-b/223-add-a-field-in-a-processing-role.markdown

 Additionally, this recipe only details adding a already defined (on a model) field to form section.
 For more information about adding a field definition to the model, check ['How to 121 - Define a new field'](/how-to/configure-the-determinant-of-a-service/).

-In any case you need to adjust processing steps form section definition in files associated with a service(s) in context of which you want the change to be applied.
+In any case, you'll need to adjust processing steps form section definition in files associated with a service(s) in context of which you want the change to be applied.

 1. Open file `model/<business-process-your-service>/processing-steps/<your-processing-step>.js`.
 2. Locate the `propertyNames` property of processing step form section and append new field name to it.